H3JILgaH4uk/UBG/README.md

-# Untitled Bubble Game (UBG) - This project, which was made as homework for one of the JS marathon lessons
+# Untitled Bubble Game (UBG) is a project created as a homework assignment for one of the JS Marathon lessons.